DMDuFresne/L5X-Routine-Replicator/README.md

 ### Conclusion

 The L5X Routine Replicator makes it easy to modify Studio 5000 L5X files.
-By following this guide, you can effectively use the tool to streamline your workflow.
-If you have any issues or questions, refer to the [README](README.md) or visit the project’s [GitHub repository](https://github.com/DMDuFresne/L5x_Replicator) for more information.
+By following this guide,
+you can effectively use the tool to streamline your workflow.

 ## Acknowledgments